 When a change request is raised, this should be assessed according to your change management process, often this will require approval before any changes are implemented or scheduled for implementation.

-Your workflows should govern how these are treated often these follow one of two routes depending on whether the approval is requested for a change resulting form an incident or from a colleague requesting.
+Your workflows should govern how these are treated.
+Often, these follow one of two routes depending on whether the approval is requested for a change resulting from an incident or from a colleague requesting.

 The processes are set up under Configuration > Tickets > Approval processes.

 Each approval process follows a sequence, these give multi-level approvals their order, single step approvals obviously don't continue after the first step.